rtoenniges/mycpu-project-slaveclock/README.md

 # MyCPU_PRG_SCC
-A MyCPU program to controls a slave clock (https://en.wikipedia.org/wiki/Slave_clock)
+A program written in assembler for the MyCPU from Dennis Kuschel (http://www.mycpu.eu) to control a slave clock (https://en.wikipedia.org/wiki/Slave_clock)

 ## Hardware
 - External module (Basic board)